MahbodGhadiri/monkey_lang/README.md

 ## Why rust?

-At this point you are probably asking why am I writing Interpreter in Rust using a book that uses Go.
+At this point you are probably asking why am I writing Interpreter in rust using a book that uses Go.
-The answer is how else can I write ⚡blazing fast⚡ and memory-safe code to implement a not so optimized and unsafe laguage?
+The answer is how else can I write ⚡blazing fast⚡ and memory-safe code to implement a not so optimized and unsafe language?

 well ... not really.
-I am just fascinated by Rust and I was waiting for the best excuse to learn rust. and what excuse is better than learning about Rust and Interpreters/Compilers at the same time?
+I am just fascinated by rust and I was waiting for the best excuse to learn rust. and what excuse is better than learning about rust and Interpreters/Compilers at the same time?

 ## Features